AnasElii/Job-Listing-Site/README.md

-# Job-Listing-Site
- For this project, we’ll design and implement a full-stack remote job board application on a blockchain.
-The idea is to create a simple smart contract backend and a Next.js-powered frontend

-#Certainly!
-Here's a revised note:

----

 **Note: Regarding the Project Based on Educative.io's Course "Ethereum Blockchain Development with Solidity and Next.js"**

 Before proceeding with the implementation of any decentralized application (DApp) using the smart contract provided in this project, it's essential to consider the following: